The Stretch Factor of the Delaunay Triangulation Is Less Than 1.998: Proof of Lemma

-\item $B_j$ is still not in a shortest path between $u$ and $v$.
+\item $B_j$ is still not in any shortest path between $u$ and $v$.
 This is because the lengths of the paths between $u$ and $v$ changes continuously when $O_j$ shrinks.
-So we can shrink $O_j$ by a sufficiently small amount such that $B_j$ is still not in a shortest path between $u$ and $v$.
+So we can shrink $O_j$ by a sufficiently small amount such that $B_j$ is still not in any shortest path between $u$ and $v$.